JamieBoeing/unit_2_project/README.md

 ## Improvements
  In the future an addition of a front-end user "view" for the application will be added.
-Then the space where the user can add notes, photos, and share their recipes through other social networks will be linked, as well as a shopping cart for items needed to complete the recipes.
+An Option where the user can add notes, photos, and share their recipes through other social networks will be linked, as well as a shopping cart for items needed to complete the recipes.
 Possibly an AI assistant will be added to help order needed items ahead of time for planned meals, and a calendar section.
 This calendar could be linked to family, and friends to share, update, and collect recipes.
 Rewards, tokens, and NFT's for possible expansions in the future.